magicmanfk/lgtv-controls/README.md

 * [run-hidden](https://github.com/stax76/run-hidden): This allows AHK to silently call Powershell scripts.
 Note the location of the exe as you will need to ensure it matches our default variables.
 * [Sound Volume Command Line](https://www.nirsoft.net/utils/sound_volume_command_line.html) (svcl): Used specifically in the activateVolume Powershell function to manage the Windows volume for situations like mine where your audio device deactivates and you need to wake it up before it is able to send or receive volume levels by playing a noise.
 If you don't have that issue, you can probably ignore this and delete any references to the activateVolume function in your scripts.
 Note the location of the exe as you will need to ensure it matches our default variables.
 Keeping it won't hurt anything.
 * [dsclock](https://ds-clock.en.softonic.com/?ex=RAMP-3252.2): I wish I could find a first party link, but I think the company is no longer around.
 This is a nice little clock widget that can be set to always show, even over content being played.
 This was something I wanted for my configuration, but if you don't want this it is by no means necessary.
-* [BurntToast Powershell Module](https://github.com/Windos/BurntToast): This is used to show a notification with the current volume when you unmute.
-If you don't like this you can remove everything from lg_mute_volume.ps1 but the line 1 import and the one-line mute button press.
+* [BurntToast Powershell Module](https://github.com/Windos/BurntToast): This is used to show a notification with the current volume.
+If you don't like this you can disable it by setting toastNotifications to false in *lg_tv_functions.ps1*.

 ### Installation